 Temporary use spare tires are for emergency use only.
 With these tires, do not drive more than 50 mph (80 km/h).
 Temporary-use spare tires have limited tread life.
-When two or more tread wear indicators appear in adjacent grooves, the temporary use spare tire needs to be replaced.
+When the tread is worn to the tread wear indicators, the temporary use spare tire needs to be replaced.
 Be sure to follow the warnings which apply to your spare.
 Failure to do so could result in spare tire failure and loss of vehicle control.